rgpass/ga_spa/README.md

 ##To Do

-* Push up to Heroku
 * Slim?
 * pushState -- i.e. can send /?q=top%20gun and it would show results for Top Gun
+* Incorporate Handlebars
+* Clean it down to vanilla JS
 * Bonus: Add trip.js
 * Bonus: Incorporate Netflix / Hulu / Google Play links